resero-labs/docker-utils/README.md

 * `pull_FROM_on_force` - defaults to False, if True, add --pull to build command when force building image (or base image)
 * `image_repo` - the repository to publish the image to
 * `publication_tag` - the tag for publication (full image name + tag)
+* `pre_build_script` - A shell command or script to run before a docker build is issued
+* `post_build_script` - A shell command or script to run after a docker build has been compeleted (successfully)

 ### Synthetic Images
 Additionally, "synthetic" images can be specified by adding a `run-image` section with a `synthetic_images` definition